These are the most expensive houseplants in the world

 Monstera Obliqua

 These are popularly known as plants with ‘more holes than leaves.’
 Owing to the interesting pattern of the natural holes on the leaves, this variety of monstera can be grown only by experts and takes a long time.
-It finds its origins in Central and South America, and stem cuttings are priced around USD 200 (RM 880.40).
-However, the cost can reach around USD 7,000 (RM 30,814) for a potted plant.
+It finds its origins in Central and South America, and stem cuttings are priced around US$200.
+However, the cost can reach around US$7,000 for a potted plant.
 But, the easily available one, known as Monstera adansonii, is often sold in its name at a similar price.

 Hoya Carnosa Compacta